ankitkhandelwal185/Product-Analyser/README.md

-This project analyses products through twitter.
+This project analyses products through sentiment analysis of tweets.
 Currently implemented for Mobile Phones.
 User Have to give Mobile name like MOtoG5Plus then user will see result as a piechart like how many positive, negative reviews that product have.
 --------------------------------------------------------